ngelana/capstone-ngelana/README.md

 # Data-Extractor-Hore
-This is a repository for tools that Machine Learning path use to scrape data from Google Maps without breaking terms and conditions
+This is a repository for tools that Machine Learning path use to scrape data from Google Maps without breaking terms and conditions for Bangkit 2024 Capstone Project